uit-hdl/chatbot-for-mental-health/src/research/overseers/files/prompt-templates/source-fidelity/swift-judges/swift_judge_source_fidelity.md

 To be supported, a message needs to satisfy EXPLICITLY_SUPPORTED.

 # Response format

-RELEVANT_PART_OF_SOURCE: "Summarize briefly (<20 words) the relevant part of the source"
+RELEVANT_PART_OF_SOURCE: "Summarize briefly (<20 words) the parts of the source that are relevant to the context"
 CHATBOT_ASSERTIONS: "Summarize briefly the chatbots assertions"
-EXPLICITLY_SUPPORTED: "Reasoning, followed by SUPPORTED/NOT_SUPPORTED"
+EXPLICITLY_SUPPORTED: "Reasoning, followed by SUPPORTED/UNSUPPORTED"

 # Examples of input and output